digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-ambassador/README.md

 ## Step 8 - Verifying the Ambassador Edge Stack Setup

-In the current setup, you have two hosts configured with `TLS` termination and `ACME` protocol: `quote.starterkits.online` and `echo.starterkits.online`.
+In the current setup, you have two hosts configured with `TLS` termination and `ACME` protocol: `quote.starter-kit.online` and `echo.starter-kit.online`.
 By creating AES `Mappings` it's very easy to have `TLS` termination support and `API Gateway` capabilities.

-If pinging `quote.starterkits.online` or `echo.starterkits.online` in the terminal you can see that packets are being sent to the `AES` external `IP`.
+If pinging `quote.starter-kit.online` or `echo.starter-kit.online` in the terminal you can see that packets are being sent to the `AES` external `IP`.
 Then, `AES` is using the mapping feature to reach the endpoints.
 Next, you're going to verify if service mappings are working.

 First, inspect the `Ambassador` services: